Stubs42/OrangeLine/README.md

 up, down buttons: select memory slot store or recall.
 MEM display.
 Shows selected memory slot.
 If the acgive memory slot id a different one the number is displayed in red.
-MEM input [monophonic] [slot/10, 0.1..1.6]: select memory slot by cy
+MEM input [monophonic] [slot/10, 0.1..1.6]: activate memory slot by cv.
+If the right click menu option 'Load on Mem CV Change' is set, the mem slot is not only activated but loaded instantly.

 STO button: Store current loop to selected memory slot. sets active slot to be the selected one.
 STO input [monophonic]: trigger STO if > 0.V is given.